teo-tsirpanis/Sigourney/README.md

 *
     When you build a project with many weavers using a .NET Framework-based edition of MSBuild, each weaver's dependencies are not isolated.
 For example, if your project uses two weavers and each of them uses a different version of Sigourney, MSBuild will only use the version of Sigourney that the weaver that ran first used.
 This is an inherent limitation of the .NET Framework whose fix is not trivial and not planned for Sigourney.

-    To work around this, ensure that all weavers use the same version of Sigourney, or use a .NET Core-based edition of MSBuild.
-If you can't do that because you are are using Visual Studio on Windows, [please upvote this feedback item](https://developercommunity.visualstudio.com/t/Allow-building-SDK-style-projects-with-t/1331985).
+    To work around this, ensure that all weavers are compiled with close enough versions of Sigourney, or build your projects with the `dotnet` CLI.

 ## License

-Sigourney is licensed under the [MIT license][mit], with no strings attached.
+Sigourney is licensed under the [MIT license][mit].

 The code that handles strong-named assemblies was originally copied from Fody.
 If you have any problem with this, do not strong-name your assemblies that are weaved by Sigourney.
 And why are you still strong-naming your assemblies?